team-telnyx/telnyx-webrtc-android/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Performance issues
 - [ ] Other

+**SDK Version**
+Which version of the SDK have you added from Jitpack?
+Feel free to add the whole dependency implementation: eg. implementation 'com.github.team-telnyx:telnyx-webrtc-android:v1.2.12-alpha'

 **Describe the bug**
 A clear and concise description of what the bug is.